bdague324/Rstudio-server/README.md

-# Rstudio-server
+# Rstudio-

-How to Install RStudio Server on CentOS 7
+## How to Install RStudio Server on CentOS 7

 Prerequisites
-•	A CentOS 7 server instance with at least 1GB of RAM, 2GB of RAM or more recommended.
+* A CentOS 7 *server* instance **with** at least 1GB of RAM, 2GB of RAM or more recommended.
-•	A sudo user.
+*	A sudo user.

 Step 1: Update the system
-Log in as a sudo user, and then execute the below commands: sudo yum install epel-release sudo yum update sudo shutdown -r now
+1. Log in as a sudo user, and `then` execute the below commands:
+2. sudo yum install epel-release
+1. sudo yum update
+sudo shutdown -r now
 After the reboot, use the same sudo user to log in back.